iisshaun/iisshaun-port/content/pages/index.md

     title: ''
     subtitle: Below you will see some of the work I've created over the years.
     text: >
-      <div style="text-align: left">This includes:
+      <div style="text-align: left">This includes:</div>

-      *   UI assets for layouts I've designed, and implementation of these inside Unreal Engine, Unity and Godot, including the bulk of the UI/UX programming for the later projects.</div>
+      *   UI assets for layouts I've designed, and implementation of these inside Unreal Engine, Unity and Godot, including the bulk of the UI/UX programming for the later projects.

       *   Logos and branding for companies, games and fake entities inside of